grannycart/musicforemma/MusicforEmma.md

 York City named Harry Smith.
 He collected records of old-timey mountain folks from the south, singing songs passed down from one family member to another for generations.
-You saw *Oh Brother, Where art thou?* right?---that's what the songs were like.
+You saw *Oh Brother, Where art thou?* right? --- that's what the songs were like.
 In the 1950s Harry made the most famous music mix of all time.
 He put all his favorite songs out on six records called *The Anthology of American Folk Music*.
 All the cool people in NYC and London listened to those records.
 They listened to the